-For a landlord identifying as phase 3 in scope, the 18 to 24 months from today to the 6 April 2028 mandate start are the planning runway.
-The decisions made in that window (software choice, voluntary opt-in pilot, accountant engagement via Agent Services Account, joint-property arithmetic with spouse, incorporation review) determine whether the mandate transition is operationally smooth or whether the first quarterly deadline arrives in chaos.
+If you are in scope, the 18 to 24 months between now and the 6 April 2028 start are your runway, and you should use them.
+The choices you make in that window (your software, whether you pilot a voluntary opt-in, getting your accountant onto an Agent Services Account, sorting the joint-property arithmetic with your spouse, weighing up incorporation) decide whether the switch is smooth or whether your first quarterly deadline arrives in chaos.

 The three-phase MTD ITSA mandate timeline